Maritime Employer Branding: How to Attract Better Officers to Your Fleet

 • Crewing department staff who are unresponsive or dismissive with candidates

-• No communication between contracts — signing off a good seafarer and then having them hear nothing for eight months
+• No communication between contracts, signing off a good seafarer and then having them hear nothing for eight months

 • Vessels described as “well-maintained” that are flagged by PSC at next port

-Each of these creates a specific type of reputational damage that spreads through seafarer networks faster than any positive story.
+In addition, each of these creates a specific type of reputational damage that spreads through seafarer networks faster than any positive story.
 Avoiding them is cheaper than recovering from them.

 Frequently Asked Questions